-The French / Canadian Philippe Turchet created synergologie® as a study in body language.
-However, the trademark® prevents to use the word and protects its concepts.
-To evaluate Turchet’s theories you’ll need to follow the full training in French.
-Personally, I started to study synergologie in 2003 and followed all modifications and concepts up to 2016.
-In 2011 Philippe asked me to start teaching synergologie® in Holland.
+The French / Canadian Philippe Turchet created synergologie® as a study of bodily movements.
+However, the trademark(®) prevents to use the word and protects its concepts & content.
+To evaluate Turchet’s theories you’ll need to follow the full training in French (260hrs).
+Personally I started to study with Philippe in 2003, graduated in ’07 and followed all modifications and new concepts until 2016.

-Gestures depend on the context.
-The arms (and legs) show the quickest and most honest limbic behavior.
-Gestures can be misleading or even inverted, depending on elements such as the direction in writing (cultural) such as Arab.
+Our gestures depend on the context.
+Arms and legs show quick and honest limbic behavior.
+Gestures however can be misleading, even inverted depending on (cultural) elements such as the direction in writing (ex: Arab).
 Movements and facial expressions cannot be strictly universal.
-Creating an exhaustive list of non-verbal items is senseless without considering the subject’s relationship to his environment and can even lead to confusion.
+Creating an exhaustive list of non-verbal items would be senseless without considering the person’s relationship to his environment, even lead to confusion.

 © Gerard Stokkink, lecturer & managing director at ELN